ahmedabdalla4/measeq/README.md

 This project aims to implement an open-source, easy to run, MeV Whole Genome Sequence analysis pipeline that works on both Illumina and Nanopore data.
 The end goal of this project is to deploy a standardized pipeline focused on final reporting metrics and plots for rapid detection and response to MeV outbreaks in Canada and abroad.

-The basis of the pipeline come from two other pipelines.
-The illumina side from nf-cores' [viralrecon pipeline](https://github.com/nf-core/viralrecon) and for nanopore the [artic pipeline](https://github.com/artic-network/fieldbioinformatics).
+The basis of the pipeline come from three other pipelines.
+The Illumina side from nf-cores' [Viralrecon pipeline](https://github.com/nf-core/viralrecon) along with Jared Simpson's [SARS-CoV-2 pipeline](https://github.com/jts/ncov2019-artic-nf/tree/master) (specficially Freebayes and VCF parsing) and for Nanopore the [artic pipeline](https://github.com/artic-network/fieldbioinformatics).
 Most additions were added for measles-specific QC or reporting.

 ## Installation